 I hesitate to mention this, but what about the possibility that writing is simply more like professional sports than writers on Substack would like to admit?
 Just like the number of people that currently make a living playing basketball is under a thousand, it may be that the market for writers is really small.
 Historically this was definitely true, considering that some of the world's best writers lived in near poverty and often had to support themselves with other occupations.
 It may turn out that while many people enjoy writing as a hobby, the brutal truth is that there are only a tiny number whose work is something people are willing to pay for.
 I think in the case of the NYT, we definitely see the Pareto principle at work: I e.
 20% of their writers are responsible for pulling in 80% of the paying subscribers.

 I like to see it as Big League and Little League.
 The top writers and everything that surrounds them are equivalent to hypermarkets but at the other end of the scale you can have an individual running a small business operation that may be enough for their purposes and lifestyle.
 Not everyone needs the big bucks and fame.
 I just think we need better systems that connect the small fish with their 1000 fans.
-Substack is the closest thing I've come across to that.
+Substack is the closest thing I've come across to achieve that.

 Interesting piece, @Nick Cohen.
 I think another lesson people here on Substack can learn from is the world of podcasting.
 I have a podcast I’ve been hosting for almost 14 years, back when there were on-going debates over whether podcasting had a future (and the sister debate over podcasting vs video-casting … Yeah, that was a thing).